 There are three major components that factor into how quickly a property will rent out; condition, location, and the rent amount.
 Properties that are in great condition and priced correctly should be leased within two to three weeks.
 If a property is vacant longer then this time period, it usually means we need to adjust the rent price and possible make some additional improvements to the property depending on the condition.

-HappyDoors Property Management is committed to exceed your expectations with our happy and innovative team in hopes of developing long term relationships.
+HappyDoors Property Management is committed to exceeding your expectations with our happy and innovative team in hopes of developing long term relationships.
 To accomplish this, we must provide exceptional service without making sacrifices in quality that is often found in other companies practicing property management on Oahu.
 Common problems that exist in the industry includes poor communication, erroneous or unexplained spending, and overlooking the small details.